On this page

 If you run a childcare centre or out-of-school centre in the Netherlands, you must provide suitably furnished rooms for play and rest.
 These rooms must be geared to the number of children and their age.

-The 2012 Buildings Decree (Bouwbesluit 2012) and the Quality of Childcare Facilities and Playground Facilities Decree (Besluit kwaliteit kinderopvang en peuterspeelzalen) contain specific building requirements for childcare centres in existing and new buildings.
+The Building Decree 2012 (Bouwbesluit 2012) and the Quality of Childcare Facilities and Playground Facilities Decree (Besluit kwaliteit kinderopvang en peuterspeelzalen) contain specific building requirements for childcare centres in existing and new buildings.

 Requirements for childcare locations

 The main requirements for childcare centres apply to locations for the under-4 year olds and locations where children sleep.
 These requirements include fire safety, ventilation and noise:

 - The bedroom must be subdivided into a fire compartment.
 This is a separate room inside the building constructed to prevent the spread of fire.